EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 As a software engineer, I thrive and thoroughly enjoy working on fully custom software products.
 Applications conceived to model and help in the execution of some business process and that are built from the ground up by a team of developers.

 Such projects are often complex and expensive though, and for some clients, they can be overkill.
 Some clients come up with requirements that are better served by off the shelf software solutions.
-One group of such off the shelf solutions are [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system).
+One group of such solutions are [Content Management Systems](https://en.wikipedia.org/wiki/Content_management_system).
 As a rule of thumb, if a client wants a website whose main purpose is to showcase some content, their brand or image, and custom business logic requirements are limited, then chances are that a CMS will fit the bill nicely.

 Lately we've been using the [Craft CMS](https://craftcms.com/) for a certain client that meets the aforementioned criteria, and I gotta say, I've been pleasantly surprised by the developer experience it offers.